Two simple tests can ID fibromyalgia in pain patients

 (HealthDay)—Two simple tests can indicate a probable diagnosis of fibromyalgia (FM) in patients with chronic pain, according to a study published online Oct.
 23 in the Journal of Evaluation in Clinical Practice.

-Kim D. Jones, Ph.D., from Oregon Health and Science University in Portland, and colleagues studied 352 scheduled for routine examination in two primary care practices.
-The cohort included 52 patients with a chart diagnosis of FM, 108 with but not FM, and 192 with neither nor FM.
+Kim D. Jones, Ph.D., from Oregon Health and Science University in Portland, and colleagues studied 352 patients scheduled for routine examination in two primary care practices.
+The cohort included 52 patients with a chart diagnosis of FM, 108 with chronic pain but not FM, and 192 with neither pain nor FM.
 Participants were assessed for tenderness to digital pressure at 10 locations, pain evoked by a blood pressure (BP) cuff, and a single question: “I have a persistent deep aching over most of my body.”

 Click Here to Visit the Store and find Much More….